Brief History of North Dakota

 In the north-central United States is the state of North Dakota, which is the 48th most populous state in the country.
 Its capital is Bismarck.
 The largest cities are Fargo and Grand Forks.
 To the north of the city of Minot at a distance of 21 kilometers is the air base of the country’s air force – Minot.
 The other – “Grand Forks” lies at a distance of 26 kilometers west of the city of Grand Forks.

-According to citypopulationreview.com, the territory of the state is located on 183,272 square kilometers of land and ranks 19th among other states in the country in terms of area.
+The territory of the state is located on 183,272 square kilometers of land and ranks 19th among other states in the country in terms of area.
 In the east, the state border with Minnesota runs along the Red River, in the north it borders on the territories of the provinces of Canada – Manitoba and Saskatchewan.
 The southern lands of the state share a common border with South Dakota.
 To the west is the border with Montana.

 The relief of these places is mostly flat.
 The central regions are located on the Missouri Plateau, which occupies part of the Great Plains.
 The major river of the state is the Missouri, the largest lakes are Devils Lake and Sakakavia.
 The territory of North Dakota mainly has gray forest soils and chernozems, which are subject to erosion.
 Hot summers and cold winters are due to the continental climate.
 In the spring, the Red River Valley often suffers from floods.